Japan faces nuclear shutdown for second time since Fukushima

 Media surveys have shown a majority of Japanese want to abandon atomic energy by 2030, if not sooner, making the decision to restart even reactors deemed safe a risky proposition for the new Liberal Democratic Party government.

 Utilities and the government, however, are keen to reduce expensive oil and gas imports.
-Japan is already the world’s top liquefied natural gas (LNG) importer, and volumes rose 11.2 percent to a record 87.31 million metric tons in 2012 from a year earlier, according to government data.
-That is more than one third of global trade of about 240 million metric tons in LNG in 2011.
+Japan is already the world’s top liquefied natural gas (LNG) importer, and volumes rose 11.2 percent to a record 87.31 million tonnes in 2012 from a year earlier, according to government data.
+That is more than one third of global trade of about 240 million tonnes in LNG in 2011.

 “In terms of earthquakes and tsunamis, I‘m sure our safety standards will be the toughest in the world,” NRA chief Shunichi Tanaka said at a regular news conference on Wednesday.